-‘Teen Mom 2’ Star Chelsea Houska Stuns In Black Fedora & Smokey Eyeshadow At Recent Photo Shoot
+‘Teen Mom 2’ Star Chelsea Houska Stuns In Black Fedora & Smokey Eye Shadow At Recent Photo Shoot

 Chelsea Houska is continuing to promote her many businesses on social media.

 As those who follow the Teen Mom 2 star on Instagram know, Houska is no stranger to posting photos from various projects and collaborations that she is working on.
 The mother of three currently has a number of projects under her belt in addition to the hit MTV reality show.
-Chelsea is also working on a diaper bag line with Itzy Ritzy as well as a sunglasses line with the popular brand, Diff Eyewear.
+Chelsea is also working on a diaper bag line with Itzy Ritzy as well as a sunglasses line with the popular brand Diff Eyewear.
 She also has been collaborating with retailer Laurie Belles on a plaid line.

 Earlier today, the reality star took to social media to share a behind-the-scenes look at a recent photo shoot.
 In the image, Chelsea poses with four other ladies who are also taking part in the shoot with her.
 The stunner stands in the back of group for the photo op, looking stunning as she wears her long, red-dyed locks down and curled.
-On top, Houska dons a chic black cap.
+On top, Houska wears a chic black cap.

-Chelsea completes the stunning look with a face full of makeup that includes eyeliner, smokey eyeshadow, highlighter, and blush.
-In the shot, she is surrounded by a few other beautiful women and all of them are all smiles for the photo opportunity while one other lady rocks a brown fedora.
-Since the shot went for her 5.7 million followers a short time ago, it’s earned the reality star plenty of attention already with over 10,000 likes 20-plus comments.
+Chelsea completes the stunning look with a face full of makeup that includes eyeliner, smokey eye shadow, highlighter, and blush.
+In the shot, she is surrounded by a few other beautiful women and all of them are smiling for the photo opportunity while one other lady rocks a brown fedora.
+Since the shot went to her 5.7 million followers a short time ago, it’s earned the reality star plenty of attention with over 10,000 likes and 20-plus comments.

 Many of Chelsea’s fans commented on the photo to let her know she looks amazing while countless others raved over her outfit.
 A few more had no words and simply commented using emoji instead.

-“You are ridiculously GORGEOUS!,” one Intagrammer wrote.
+“You are ridiculously GORGEOUS!” one Instagrammer wrote.

 “Where is your shirt from,” another asked with a heart-eye emoji attached to the end.

 “Um where can I find that hat?
-SOOO cute!,” one more chimed in.
+SOOO cute!” one more chimed in.

 View this post on Instagram